Ouxiang-Li/Diff-MI/README.md

 ![fig_vis](assets/fig_vis.png)

-## Step-1: Training Target-specific CDM
+## Step-1: Training Target-Specific CDM

 We simulate the MIA scenario on three target classifiers `VGG16, IR152, FaceNet64` with three different public datasets `celeba, ffhq, facescrub`.
 Here we take `VGG16` as the target classifier and `CelebA` as the public dataset as an example to train the target-specific CDM from scratch.